pt reyes kayak camping

 TRAIL MAVENS IS FOR YOU IF YOU...

 ... love open, honest, hilarious conversations with other women.
-Surface stuff is fine at home, but you know the best stuff comes out while you're sharing a Platypus full of wine under the stars.
+Surface stuff is fine at home, but you know the best stuff comes out around the campfire.

 ... haven't learned how to start the fire, work the stove, or purify water.
 Get hands-on practice here, with other adventurous women (so you don't have to trial-and-error on your own).